VictoriaOluwaferanmi/VictoriaOluwaferanmi/README.md

 ### Hi there I'm Victoria Oluwaferanmi👋

+- 🔭
-- 🔭 I'm a frontend developer with experience in building responsive and interactive websites and web applications using modern web technologies such as HTML, CSS, JavaScript, React, and other related libraries and frameworks.
+- I'm a frontend developer with experience in building responsive and interactive websites and web applications using modern web technologies such as HTML, CSS, JavaScript, React, and other related libraries.

 - 🌱
        Build responsive, mobile-first web pages and applications using HTML, CSS, and JavaScript